 Figure 11-3.
 Installing the Web server extension modules component

-Enabling an access to the application through the Internet is simple.
+Enabling access to the application through the Internet is simple.
 Open the application in Designer mode.
 In Main menu click Administration and then click Publishing on web-server...

 Figure 11-4.
 Opening the Publish to the web server wizard